WAIT: If you don't have time to read the post now…

 Art right From Home

 Create a “Pinnable photo” so everyone can't keep their eyes off your image and want to share it.
-An image around 600x900pixels has worked the best in my experience.
+An image around 600x900pixels has worked the best in my experience, or completely square.

 ***Side note, just to make sure you comply with the FTC, make sure put #ad somewhere on the post.
 In the description is fine, just make sure it is visible to people clicking on it.